-These Hindu Texts Describe Flying Vimanas And Details Of Nuclear War
+These Hindu Texts Describe Flying Vimanas And Details Of An Ancient Nuclear War

 The Hindu Vedas are packed with fantastic stories about the gods, their powers, and epic battles that supposedly took place long ago.
 Their sagas are widely perceived to be mythological stories that were created to be taken as allegory, much like we tell our children fables, so they might glean useful life lessons to apply down the road.
 These Hindu myths talk of noble Gods who fight off wicked forces, flying craft called Vimanas, and … nuclear war?
 Are we sure these were just allegories?

 The Vimana aircraft that are described in ancient Hindu Sanskrit texts are flying machines of varying degrees.
 The word Vimana translates to “having been measured out” or “traversing,” and were machines piloted by the gods.
 Much like the chariots of biblical texts, most notably the one seen in Ezekiel’s vision of the wheel, these flying craft came in all shapes and sizes and could travel at different speeds and distances.
 Some were land and seafaring vehicles, while others flew, sometimes all the way to the moon or further.

 The most well-known documentation of the ancient Vimana flying machines comes from the Vaimānika Śāstra, an early 20th century translation of many accounts of Vimana technology found in ancient Vedic scriptures.
 It details drawings of a range of crafts, including the sources of fuel used to power them, although some can be confusing.
 The translations talk of certain elements and minerals we are familiar with, like mica, quicksilver and mercury, but also mentions strange liquids referred to as honey, which may have been an unknown substance with a similar viscosity or appearance to a bee’s nectar.